-His nocturnal blue-tinted views of Terrats de Barcelona (Roofs of Barcelona) and El foll (The Madman) are cold and cheerless, yet somehow alive.
+His nocturnal blue-tinted views of Terrats de Barcelona (Roofs of Barcelona; room 8) and El foll (The Madman; often on loan) are cold and cheerless, yet somehow alive.
 Terrats de Barcelona was painted during his second stint at the 17 Carrer de la Riera Sant Joan studio in 1903 – he painted the city rooftops frequently, from different perspectives in this period.
-El foll shows the artist's interest in the people on the margins of society, and Picasso made many drawings of beggars, blind people and impoverished elderly people throughout 1903 and 1904.

 A few cubist paintings pop up in rooms 10 and 11; check the Glass and Tobacco Packet still-life painting, a beautiful and simple work.
 Picasso started to experiment with still life in 1924 – something he'd done before but had not taken to as seriously as he would from here on.

 From 1954 to 1962 Picasso was obsessed with the idea of researching and ‘rediscovering’ the greats, in particular Velázquez.
-In 1957 he made a series of renditions of Velázquez' masterpiece Las meninas, now displayed in rooms 12 to 14.
+In 1957 he made a series of renditions of Velázquez' masterpiece Las Meninas (The Ladies-in-Waiting), now displayed in rooms 12 to 14.
 It is as though Picasso has looked at the original Velázquez painting through a prism reflecting all the styles he had worked through until then, creating his own masterpiece in the process.
-This is a wonderful opportunity to see Las meninas in its entirety in this beautiful space.
+This is a wonderful opportunity to see Las meninas in its entirety, in a beautiful space.

 What is also special about the Museu Picasso is its showcasing of his work in lesser-known media.
-The last rooms contain his dove paintings, engravings and some 40 ceramic pieces completed throughout the latter years of his unceasingly creative life.
+The last rooms contain Picasso's engravings and 42 ceramic pieces completed throughout the latter years of his unceasingly creative life.
 You'll see plates and bowls decorated with simple, single-line drawings of fish, owls and other animal shapes, typical for Picasso's daubing on clay.
 Room 16, meanwhile, displays portraits of Jacqueline from the 1960s.